areaDetector/ADSpinnaker/docs/ADSpinnaker/ADSpinnaker.rst

 ------------------
 The command to configure an ADSpinnaker camera in the startup script is::

-  ADSpinnakerConfig(const char *portName, const char *cameraId, int traceMask,
+  ADSpinnakerConfig(const char *portName, const char *cameraId, int numSPBuffers,
                     size_t maxMemory, int priority, int stackSize)

 ``portName`` is the name for the ADSpinnaker port driver